AnirudhPanchangam/anirudhpanchangam.github.io/_posts/dev-ops/2019-10-08-docker-for-development.markdown

 ## Goal ##

-Befor we head out on our journey to setup a docker development environemt,
+Befor we head out on our journey of setting up a docker development environemt,
-I believe it is a good idea to define what we want to achieve with this sort of a
+I believe it is a good idea to define what we want to achieve.
-setup.
-Let us first define a web based application that we may want to create an environemnt for.
+Let us first define a very generic web based application that we may want to create an environemnt for.
 Let me list my application as having the following dependencies:

     - nodejs-10